atlassian/jira-cloud-for-sketch/README.md

 #### Frontend/Backend

-The plugin 'backend' uses [CocoaScript] to implement Sketch commands, store user preferences, make requests to JIRA, add controls to the Sketch UI, and spawn Cocoa `NSPanel`s and `WebView`s that render the 'frontend'.
+The plugin 'backend' uses [CocoaScript] to implement Sketch commands, store user preferences, make requests to Jira, add controls to the Sketch UI, and spawn Cocoa `NSPanel`s and `WebView`s that render the 'frontend'.
 The frontend is client-side JavaScript that runs in a `WebView` (that is, Safari) context.
 'Backend' and 'frontend' are in quotes because they aren't a traditional